uiua-lang/uiua/readme.md

 Documentation, examples, and an online interpreter can be found at [uiua.org](https://uiua.org).

+You can also check out the [Discord server](https://discord.gg/3r9nrfYhCc).

 ## Installation

 You can try the language without installing anything on [the website](https://uiua.org).